 Note: When operating in the Current Project that you will be saving the GMEMs into, then you can skip entering "Project Number [.]
-Effect Number and instead just enter the Effect Number and SAVE.
+Effect Number" and instead just enter the Effect (GMEM) Number and SAVE.

 Step 3.
-At this point the user now has the choice to select multiple M/Es, Stores, configurations and Enables that will be saved within the GMEM.
+At this point the user now has the choice to select M/E and DVE Enables, Stores, configurations and Event Enables (Macros) that will be saved within the GMEM.
+The Enable functions that you have selected will turn green.